SELF GUIDED AUDIO TOURS HAWAII

 Your journey to Scout Lookout begins at the Grotto Picnic Area.
 You’ll start by crossing the road to join the West Rim Trail.
 After a short climb, you’ll pass into Refrigerator Canyon, where you’ve got one last chance to soak up some shade and cool air.

-Angel’s Landing takes you up 500 vertical feet (152 meters) over only a half-mile (8 kilometers), and it's definitely not for the faint of heart.
+Angel’s Landing takes you up 500 vertical feet (152 meters) over only a half-mile (8 kilometers).
+Needless to say, it's definitely not for the faint of heart.
 The narrow spine you'll follow has a few scrambles as well as a saddle with steep drops on both sides.

 When to go to Angel’s Landing